-Where medicines need to be taken out of their original packs prior to being supplied to patients, then authentication will need to take place at the start of the process.
-So, for example, when MDS trays are being prepared, each pack will need to be authenticated and decommissioned at that point.
+Where medicines need to be taken out of their original packs prior to being supplied to patients, authentication will need to take place at the start of the process.
+So, for example, when MDS trays are being prepared, each pack will need to be verified and decommissioned at that point.
 There will not be a further requirement to authenticate the finished tray.

 If a pack needs to be opened during assembly, such as when reconstituting, then it will be necessary to examine the ATD before this happens.
 Pharmacy staff may need to explain to the patient why the seal is not intact.
 Medicines regulators discourage the use of phrases such as “Do not use if seal is broken” on medicines packaging, recognising that pharmacists may have to open packs for different reasons.

 FMD does, at the UK Government’s request, contain provisions for splitting packs.
 Here again the authentication must take place when the pack is first used.
 There is no requirement to re-authenticate the remainder of a pack when it is subsequently used.